facelessuser/BracketHighlighter/docs/contributing.md

 ## Documentation Improvements
 A ton of time has been spent not only creating and supporting this plugin, but also spent making this documentation.
 If you feel it is still lacking, show your appreciation for the plugin by helping to improve the documentation.
 Help with documentation is always appreciated and can be done via pull requests.
 There shouldn't be any need to run validation tests if only updating documentation.

-You don't have to render the docs locally before pull requesting, but if you wish to, I currently use a combination of [mkdocs](http://www.mkdocs.org) with my own custom Python Markdown [extensions](https://github.com/facelessuser/pymdown-extensions) to render the docs.
+You don't have to render the docs locally before pull requesting, but if you wish to, I currently use a combination of [mkdocs][mkdocs], the [Material theme][mkdocs-material], and [pymdown-extensions][pymdown-extensions] to render the docs.
 You can preview the docs if you install these two packages.
 The command for previewing the docs is `mkdocs serve` from the root directory.
 You can then view the documents at `localhost:8000`.

-*[ST2]: Sublime Text 2
-*[ST3]: Sublime Text 3
+--8<-- "refs.md"